Constantin1489/trrc/README.md

     - [x] \<br\> &lt, &gt & HTML on <-> HTML off and `\n`
         - [x] First, change every HTML tags to &gt &lt. then change \n to <br>
     - [x] should it be a HTML off mode a default?
-- [ ] Embedding modules: allow ankiadderall as a module to use in python script.
+- [ ] Embedding modules: allow TRRC as a module to use in python script.
 - [x] Error message: file doesn't exist.
 - [ ] use # comment in a file as a temporary card option or method switcher.
     - [ ] Allow adding card vertically